Table of Contents Show

 Can Air Purifiers with HEPA filters Protect Against COVID-19?Can Air Purifiers with HEPA filters Protect Against COVID-19?

 Air purifiers can combat a wide variety of harmful particles, but the question most people will be asking now is how effective they are against COVID-19?
 There’s currently a growing body of evidence that small particles containing the virus can hang around in the air for hours.
 You don’t have to be coughing or doing anything vigorous to exhale these particles.
 Just inhaling and exhaling the air around you is enough to transmit the virus to someone else in the room.
 The more enclosed space is, the more danger this poses.

 It’s still important to clean surfaces regularly and wear facemasks.
-But all the indications suggest that having an air purifier can also go a long way towards making indoor spaces safer for everyone.
-However, these machines come in a wide variety of models and types, some of them wildly exotic and outside the budget of most regular people.
+But all the indications suggest that having an air purifier can also go a long way toward making indoor spaces safer for everyone.
+However, these machines come in a wide variety of models and types, some wildly exotic and outside the budget of most regular people.

-Most experts agree, though, that the best choice for individual buyers and small business owners is a high-efficiency particulate air filtration system or HEPA for short—the most common type of air purifier you’ll see on the commercial market.
-According to the Environmental protection Agency (EPA), they can remove up to 99.97% of harmful particles that are as small as .3 microns – within the range of the coronavirus.
+Most experts agree that the best choice for individual buyers and small business owners is a high-efficiency particulate air filtration system or HEPA for short—the most common type of air purifier you’ll see on the commercial market.
+According to the Environmental protection Agency (EPA), they can remove up to 99.97% of harmful particles as small as .3 microns – within the range of the coronavirus.